mahoney1/docs/animaltracking-tutorial.md

 ![AnimalTracking: Integrate summary, query data and events from the blockchain](img/highlevel-overvw.png)

-The tutorial uses an 'intermediate' level, 'strongly typed', model-based Typescript contract and is aimed at Developers who wish to understand how to run this contract and then integrate resultant blockchain data into a locally installed sample React JS based application, based on (Tabler UI React-based Dashboard)[https://github.com/tabler/tabler-react].
+The tutorial uses an 'intermediate' level, 'strongly typed', model-based Typescript contract and is aimed at Developers who wish to understand how to run this contract and then integrate resulting blockchain data (as returned to app clients) into a locally installed sample React JS based application, based on (Tabler UI React-based Dashboard)[https://github.com/tabler/tabler-react].
 Take time to see what's going on - you don't necessarily have to understand Typescript, Javascript or React in great detail to understand this !
 The lifecycle of typical transactions contained in the animal tracking contract is shown below.
+For more on the very useful Tabler React project, you can check out the README and licence info (here)[https://github.com/tabler/tabler-react/blob/master/README.md]

 ![Typical contract transaction lifecycle](img/animaltrackingcontract.png)